umutcalikyilmaz/STILO/README.md

 #### Configuration Analysis using Predefined Instances

-The `InstanceAnalyzer` class provides an `analyze()` member function, which takes an instance of the `InstanceAnalysisInput` class.
-With this functionality, it is possible to use benchmark instances for analysis.
-The `InstanceAnalyzer` class has the analyze function, which takes an instance of the InstanceAnalysisInput class.
-The instance of this class contains:
+The `InstanceAnalyzer` class is designed to analyze solver configurations using predefined problem instances, including benchmark instances.
+It provides an `analyze()` member function, which takes an instance of the `InstanceAnalysisInput` class.
+Such an instance contains:
-- The address of the directory to the files that contain the benchmark instances,
+- The directory containing the problem instances,
 - The type of the problem to which the instances belong,
 - The selection of solvers to be analyzed,
 - The set of solver hyperparameters to create the different solver configurations to test,
 - The set of time limits to be used in the analysis,
-- Additional settings for how to perform the analysis.
+- Additional settings controlling how the analysis is performed.

  An example C++ code snippet showing the use of the `InstanceAnalyzer` class is presented below.